bergmanlab/TELR/docs/01_Installation.md

 conda init # this step requires you to close and open a new terminal before it take effect conda update conda # update conda
 ```
-## Install software dependencies using conda
+## Set up conda channels (optional)
-After installing and updating Conda, you can now use conda to install dependencies and create running environment for TELR.
-### Clone TELR Repository
+TELR is hosted under bioconda channel (https://anaconda.org/bioconda/telr).
+After installing conda you will need to add the bioconda channel as well as the other channels bioconda depends on.
+You can skip this step if you already have conda installed and bioconda channel configured.
 ```
-git clone git@github.com:bergmanlab/TELR.git
-cd TELR
+conda config --add channels defaults conda config --add channels bioconda conda config --add channels conda-forge
 ```
-### Create TELR Conda Environment
+## Install TELR
+TELR and all its software dependencies can be installed using conda.
+We recommended installing TELR in a new conda environment.
 ```
-conda env create -f envs/telr.yml
+conda create -n TELR --channel bioconda telr
 ```
-- This installs all the software dependencies needed to run TELR into the TELR Conda environment.

-### Activate TELR Conda Environment
+## Activate TELR Conda Environment
+The TELR conda environment must always be activated prior to running TELR.
+This step adds TELR and its dependencies installed in the TELR conda environment to the environment PATH so that they can be used by TELR.
 ```
-conda activate TELR_env
+conda activate TELR
 ```
-- This adds the dependencies installed in the TELR conda environment to the environment PATH so that they can be used by the TELR scripts.
-- This environment must always be activated prior to running any of the TELR scripts
-- NOTE: Sometimes activating conda environments does not work via conda activate myenv when run through a script submitted to a queueing system, this can be fixed by activating the environment in the script as shown below
+NOTE: Sometimes activating conda environments does not work via conda activate myenv when run through a script submitted to a queueing system, this can be fixed by activating the environment in the script as shown below.
 ```
 CONDA_BASE=$(conda info --base)
 source ${CONDA_BASE}/etc/profile.d/conda.sh
 conda activate TELR_env
 ```
-- For more on Conda: see the [Conda User Guide](https://docs.conda.io/projects/conda/en/latest/index.html).
+For more on Conda: see the [Conda User Guide](https://docs.conda.io/projects/conda/en/latest/index.html).

 ## Run TELR on test dataset
-- A test dataset is provided in the `test/` directory, you can test whether your TELR installation is successful by running TELR on this dataset, which should take less than one minute to finish on a single thread machine.
+A test dataset is provided in the `test/` directory, you can test whether your TELR installation is successful by running TELR on this dataset, which should take less than one minute to finish on a single thread machine.
 ```
-conda activate TELR_env
+conda activate TELR
 cd test
 telr -o test_output -i reads.fasta -r ref_38kb.fasta -l library.fasta
 ```